stolostron/multicluster-global-hub/doc/simulation/setup/README.md

 ## Rotate the Status of Polcies

-In order to better observe changes in compliance, we update policy status intermittently.
-After `5000` replicas policies is updated, wait `5` minutes before continuing, so that the compliance status in the database can be regularly found to be updated at intervals of `5000`.
+You can run the following script to update the replicas policies status on each hub cluster.

 - Update the policy status on managed hub